-Housing Authority of Edgewood is a public housing agency in Edgewood, Texas.
-As of October 15th, 2018, Housing Authority of Edgewood has 1 waiting lists that are open now or opening soon.
+Housing Authority of Edgewood is a public housing agency in Edgewood, Texas that participates in the Section 8 Housing Choice Voucher, and Public Housing programs.
+As of March 20th, 2019, Housing Authority of Edgewood has 1 waiting lists that are open now or opening soon.

 The Edgewood, Texas Housing Choice Voucher Waiting List is open indefinitely.

 Housing Authority of Edgewood serves Van Zandt County.